drogovic/docusaurus-useitcloud/my-website/docs/Provider_Configuration/01_aws.md

 ![Image](/img_UIC_Provider_Cred_Settings/image019.png)

-- Enter the following name for the policy: uicBillingViewAccess, the click on the button Create policy
+- Enter the following name for the policy: **uicBillingViewAccess**, the click on the button Create policy
 - Repeat those steps for the FinOpsAccess policy with the following json:
 ```
 {